spiffe/java-spiffe/java-spiffe-core/README.md

 # JAVA-SPIFFE Core

-Core functionality to fetch X509 and JWT SVIDs from the Workload API.
+Core functionality to fetch, process and validate X.509 and JWT SVIDs and Bundles from the Workload API.

-## X509 source creation
+## X.509 Source

 A `spiffe.workloadapi.X509Source` represents a source of X.509 SVIDs and X.509 bundles maintained via the Workload API.

 To create a new X509 Source:

 ```
+    X509Source x509Source;
     try {
         x509Source = X509Source.newSource();
     } catch (SocketEndpointAddressException | X509SourceException e) {
         // handle exception
     }

+    X509Svid svid = x509Source.getX509Svid();
+    X509Bundle bundle = x509Source.getX509BundleForTrustDomain(TrustDomain.of("example.org"));
 ```

-The `newSource()` blocks until the X505 materials can be retrieved from the Workload API and the X509Source is initialized with the SVID and Bundles.
+The `newSource()` blocks until the X.509 materials can be retrieved from the Workload API and the X509Source is initialized with the X.509 SVIDs and Bundles.
 A `X509 context watcher` is configured on the X509Source to get automatically the updates from the Workload API.
 This watcher performs retries if at any time the connection to the Workload API reports an error.